iblameandrew/caster/README.md

 ---

-### The only way to undo a monster without becoming it: is by understanding it
+### The only way to undo a monster without becoming it: is by understanding it and tricking it

 ### **A Word from the Creator**